swekshajha12/atlanlily/README.md

     This has led to a series of problem statements, some of which are outlined below:

-      - **(INBOUND, EXTERNAL)** : A customer uses Monte Carlo as a tool for data observability.
+      **- **(INBOUND, EXTERNAL)**** : A customer uses Monte Carlo as a tool for data observability.
 They have set it up so that Monte Carlo catches any table health or data reliability issues early on.
 The customer would like Atlan to also become a near-real-time repository of such issues, with relevant metadata attached to respective assets.
-      - **(INBOUND, INTERNAL)** : A prospect has a metadata estate spanning 1B metadata assets.
+      **- **(INBOUND, INTERNAL)**** : A prospect has a metadata estate spanning 1B metadata assets.
 While the bulk of this payload is columns in different tables and BI fields (~90% of total), the remaining 10% consists of assets such as databases, schemas, tables, and dashboards.
 They want to ingest metadata using Atlan’s metadata extraction with an 80-20 rule, where columns become eventually consistent in the metadata lake.
-      - **(OUTBOUND, INTERNAL)** : There are internal enrichment automation requirements towards metadata into Atlan, such that any change in the Atlan entity triggers similar changes to entities connected downstream in lineage from that entity.
+      **- **(OUTBOUND, INTERNAL)**** : There are internal enrichment automation requirements towards metadata into Atlan, such that any change in the Atlan entity triggers similar changes to entities connected downstream in lineage from that entity.
-      - **(OUTBOUND, EXTERNAL)** : A customer of Atlan wants to enforce data access security and compliance.
+      **- **(OUTBOUND, EXTERNAL)**** : A customer of Atlan wants to enforce data access security and compliance.
 They require that as soon as an entity is annotated as PII or GDPR in Atlan, their downstream data tools become aware of it and enforce access control while running SQL queries on the data.

     There are many more use-cases similar in nature, where real-time behavior of the Atlan platform is essential.
 The Atlan team has realized the importance of supporting such capabilities as part of their platform.